 Old buildings are a source of inspiration for our work, whether they be meticulously preserved or re-imagined for new uses.
-[Use this also for the homepage subject heading]

 Our approach with the adaptive reuse of old buildings is to determine what building elements can be preserved, and which can give way to new, contextually-sensitive design ideas and technologies that might result in a more useful, better-performing building.
 In this way, we see these buildings providing evidence of layers of history, each layer contributing its best qualities to our future use and enjoyment.